-- 18. [If the defendant requests hearings in this District, schedule those hearings.
-Review any motion for detention; if the government requests a three-day continuance of the detention hearing, that request is usually granted] - 19.
-[To AUSA] Finally, pursuant to the Due Process Protection Act and Rule 5(f) of the Federal Rules of Criminal Procedure, the United States is reminded of its obligation to disclose in a timely manner all exculpatory evidence to the defendant, that is, all evidence that is favorable to the defendant or tends to cast doubt on the United States' case, as required by the U.S. Supreme Court's decision in Brady v.
+13. [Review motion for detention; if the Government requests a three-day continuance of the detention hearing, that request is usually granted]

+14. [To AUSA] Finally, pursuant to the Due Process Protection Act and Rule 5(f) of the Federal Rules of Criminal Procedure, the United States is reminded of its obligation to disclose in a timely manner all exculpatory evidence to the defendant, that is, all evidence that is favorable to the defendant or tends to cast doubt on the United States' case, as required by the U.S. Supreme Court's decision in Brady v.
 Maryland and its progeny.
 Failure to do so may result in consequences, including, but not limited to, the reversal of any conviction, the exclusion of evidence, adverse jury instructions, dismissal of charges, contempt proceedings, disciplinary action, and/or sanctions by the Court.
 I will follow up with a written order.